 a DMC subject to both a firmware upgrade and configuration change.

 When testing the application of configuration, the DCC shall use the DMC that is the subject of the planned entry on the EPCL, using Devices in accordance with Clause 4.4 of this MTAD.

+For the purposes of the testing set out in this Clause 6, the DCC may, where provided for in the Depth and Breadth of Migration Testing Document for a Migration Test Phase, rely on evidence from tests run in previous Migration Test Phases rather than re-running tests.

 Regression Testing for each Migration Test Phase